 Anyone.
-Child care workers and diaper-aged children who attend child care centers are at increased risk for getting Crypto.
+Employees who work with children in diapers are at increased risk for getting Crypto.

 How is Crypto spread?

 Crypto is found in the feces (stool) of an infected person or animal.
 It is spread:

 - By putting something in your mouth or accidentally swallowing something that has come in contact with the stool of a person or animal infected with Crypto.
 This could be items such as toys, hands, eating utensils, etc. Items can be contaminated by a person who has not properly washed their hands after a diaper change or toileting. - By accidentally swallowing Crypto picked up from surfaces (such as toys, bathroom fixtures, changing tables, diaper pails) contaminated with stool from an infected person. - By swallowing recreational water contaminated with Crypto.
 Recreational water is water in swimming or wading pools, hot tubs, lakes, rivers, ponds, or streams that can be contaminated with sewage or feces from humans or animals.
 Note: Crypto is chlorine resistant and can live for days in pools. - By eating uncooked food contaminated with Crypto.
 Thoroughly wash with uncontaminated water all vegetables and fruits you plan to eat or serve raw.